bigskysoftware/intercooler-js/README.md

 ## License

-Intercooler is licenced under the MIT License (see LICENSE)
+Intercooler is licenced under the MIT License (see the [LICENSE](https://raw.githubusercontent.com/LeadDyno/intercooler-js/master/LICENSE))

 ## Contributing